William Scandling: Biography

 Scandling's first wife Margaret Warner Scandling died in 1990.
-In 1995 Scandling married Yvette Farquharson-Oliver.
-The Scandling's had a son named Michael and resided in Atherton, California.

-William Scandling died August 22, 2005 in Montreal at the age of 83.
+In 1995, Scandling married Yvette Farquharson-Oliver.
+The Scandlings had a son named Michael, and resided in Atherton, California.
+Scandling died August 22, 2005, in Montreal, at the age of 83.

 Scandling was a member of many professional societies.
 He was a member of the Menlo Country Club in Woodside, California, and the Seneca Yacht Club in Geneva, New York.
 Scandling established the Scandling Family Foundation in 2000.